Have Questions about Peel & Stick Floor Tile?

 Answer: NO!
 The glue on the tiles is super sticky and super strong.
 There is no need to add extra adhesive.
 In fact, it will void the warranty!
 Different adhesives are made with different chemicals which almost always make s them incompatible.
 There are some occasions where you may have a tile or 2 with a stubborn corner which doesn’t want to stay down.
 In that case, we recommend a product called Loctite.
 Only a small dot is necessary to stick down a stubborn corner.

 Question: How do I get the sticky glue residue off my finger and off the surface of the tile after installation?

-Answer: Acetone.
+Answer: Goof Off! is the best solution we’ve found so far.
+We used to recommend Acetone.
 It’s the ingredient in common nail polish remover so you may already have some in your house.
-A small amount on a paper towel or cotton ball will melt the glue instantly.
-Clean your hands and the tile with soap and water afterward and use acetone sparingly.
+If you need to clean off the surface of the tile, use Goof Off because Acetone may dull the finish of the tile.
+Clean your hands and the tile with soap and water afterward and use either product sparingly.

 Question: What if my tiles are damaged during shipping?